isb-cgc/readthedocs/docs/source/sections/webapp/Menu.rst

        * Edit or delete a Saved Program
        * Start a New Workbook
-       * Create a new Program
+       * Create a New Program
     - *Upload Program Data* - Here you can:

         * Create a new program for analysis.
 To create a new program you provide a name for program, name for your project, and attach files that meet our Data Type requirements.
 Please see `Program Upload <>`_ for more information on data type accepted by the ISB-CGC.